ProGraphics/prostyle.io/pages/documentation/concepts.md

 ### Staggering

-When there are multiple targets, like bars in a chart or characters in text, each can be staggered to start after the prior.
+When there are multiple targets, like bars in a chart or characters in text, each can be staggered by applying a delay using the <code>stagger</code> value of the [animation](/properties/#animation) property.

 <hr class="t60 b60">